Incorporating device characterization into security proofs: Acknowledgements

 \section{Acknowledgements}

 We thank Jan Krause, Norbert L\"{u}tkenhaus, and Jerome Wiesemann for helpful discussions.
 This work was performed at the Institute for Quantum Computing, at the University of Waterloo, which is supported by Innovation, Science, and Economic Development Canada.
 This work was supported by NSERC under the Discovery Grants Program, Grant No. 341495.
+This research has been supported by Alliance QUINT.